-If you were to strip down the process of building muscle into what matters most, you’d find two primary areas of focus: training (how you exercise) and recovery (how you eat and fuel your body, this is where nutrients like protein are so important).
+If you were to strip down the process strength training for building muscle into what matters most, you’d find two primary areas of focus: training (how you exercise) and recovery (how you eat and fuel your body, this is where nutrients like protein are so important).

-From a training perspective, there are three primary mechanisms of muscle growth: muscle tension, metabolic stress, and muscle damage.
+From a weight training perspective, there are three primary mechanisms of muscle growth for every muscle group: muscle tension, metabolic stress, and muscle damage.

 Method 1: Metabolic Stress